hermangroup/docs/wallets/electrum/send-receive.rst

 .. figure:: img/monitor-confirmed.png
    :width: 400px

-   Dash Electrum wallet History tab immediately after receiving a transaction and after confirmation is complete
+   Historia Electrum wallet History tab immediately after receiving a transaction and after confirmation is complete

 To view additional transaction details, right click a transaction on the